abstractinfrastructure/k8s-intro-tutorials/configuration/README.md

 ```
 $ kubectl exec secret-vol-example -- /bin/sh -c "cat /mysecret/*"
 ```
-It will match the values stored in the configMap `manifest-example` concatenated together.
+It will match the values stored in the Secret`manifest-example` concatenated together.

 4) View the contents of the other Volume Mount `mypass`.
 ```